Question: What’s the biggest cost of any selling operation?

 Reasons why we should encourage prospects to say ‘no’

 - Away from the comfort of existing opportunities are other, even better opportunities.
-We just haven’t found them yet!
+Borrowing the lyrics of a Michael Buble song: We just haven’t found them yet!
 By qualifying out low probability deals we give ourselves the time and impetus to develop the quality of our pipeline

 - By encouraging a ‘no’ we can find out why!
 This provides an excellent platform for sharpening our proposition, for honing the sales process and for improving our ability to manage the decision making process.
 It also will keep the door nicely open.

-- In the days of asking young ladies for a dance (do they still do that these days?), the volume of rejections — for some of us, was very hard to stomach.
+- Back in the day we often started a new relationship by asking someone to have a dance at a local night club.
+The volume of rejections — for some of us, was very hard to stomach.
 A good looking friend of mine had the perfect antidote to this.
-When asked to dance by a lady, as a matter of policy he would refuse them, to get his own back!
+When asked to dance, as a matter of policy he would refuse them, to get his own back!
 This may have been expensive in terms of lost opportunities but it sure did make him feel good!
-In a similar vein, in sales we should keep the initiative and get our retaliation in first.
-We should keep control of the sale and drive as hard for no’s as we do for yes’s.
-In a word, it’s motivational.
+In a similar vein, in sales we should keep the initiative and get our retaliation in first!
+We should keep control of the sale and drive as hard for “no” as we do for “yes”.. as, in a word, it’s motivational.

 Why salespeople don’t push for ‘no’